 From the port in the U.S., it takes five weeks to get to us at the production plants, and it is delivered by ship and by barge.
-The close location to the ports [in] the U.S. is also ideal because the CO_2 footprint is much lower with ship transport than with truck transport.
-Someone can say, [that] nature gave us this stone 400 million years ago; we only have to use energy for transport and formatting, and that is very low.
-So even if you take that in [to account], [the] America [to Germany] transport distance, that still does better than brick, than other common facade materials.
-Johannes George Hofman Hofman Stone Company
+The close location to the ports the USA is also ideal, because the CO2 footprint is much lower with ship transport than with truck transport.
+Someone can say, nature gave us this stone 400 million years ago.
+We only have to use energy for transport and formatting and that is very low.
+So even if you take that in, America-transport distance, that still does better than brick, than other common facade materials.

+JOHANNES GEORGE HOFMAN

+Hofman Stone Company

 SUSTAINABILITY Michel van Ackere from Maki and Associates provided a unique perspective on the sustainability aspects of the project.
 While Germany's strict building codes already emphasize sustainability, further measures were integrated into the museum's design to enhance its eco-friendly stance.
-Key sustainable features include: NATURAL LIGHTING Maximizing the amount of natural light entering the museum reduces the need for artificial lighting, saving energy.
+Key sustainable features include: NATURAL LIGHTING By maximizing the amount of natural light entering the museum, there's a reduced need for artificial lighting, saving energy.
 SOLAR PANELS The museum's roof is equipped with solar panels, tapping into renewable energy and further minimizing its carbon footprint.
-HOT SPRING WATER HEATING An innovative approach to heating reduces the dependency on traditional energy sources.
-GREEN INITIATIVES Both roof greening and planting greenery around the building not only beautify the space and contribute to local biodiversity.
-NATURAL MATERIALS The extensive use of natural materials, such as the BETHEL WHITE[TM] granite, underscores the museum's commitment to sustainability.
+HOT SPRING WATER HEATING An innovative approach to heating, this reduces the dependency on traditional energy sources.
+GREEN INITIATIVES Both roof greening and planting greenery around the building not only beautify the space but also contribute to local biodiversity.
+NATURAL MATERIALS The extensive use of natural materials, such as the Bethel White® granite, underscores the museum's commitment to sustainability.
 Furthermore, van Ackere emphasizes the social component of sustainability.
-The architectural excellence, coupled with highquality materials, ensures the building establishes a long-lasting bond with its community, encouraging care and maintenance for years to come.
+The architectural excellence, coupled with high-quality materials, ensures that the building establishes a long-lasting bond with its community, encouraging care and maintenance for years to come.